 International and Entrepreneurial

 In the same way that Joachim Herz saw himself as a citizen of the world, the foundation that bears his name also pursues a modern and international ethos.
 He stipulated that the Joachim Herz Stiftung should first and foremost act in an entrepreneurial manner.
 When it came to his own financial investments, he also set great store by independence and autonomy.
 He managed his assets from his own family office.
 The employees of this family office are now part of the Foundation.
-Together with the other bodies that make up the Foundation, they ensure that the Foundation’s assets are used in a way that Joachim Herz would have wanted.
+Together with the other bodies that make up the Foundation, they ensure that it´s assets are used in a way that Joachim Herz would have wanted.

-Statues and Mission Statement Enshrined
+Statutes and Mission Statement Established

 A Pair of Sneakers behind the Back Seat